A real-time transit guide for autistic adults.

 Majority of participants, who engage with their community, strongly favor sharing opinions and ideas with others.

 Now knowing more, we implemented our insights into one unified design.
-Comprising the three concepts, we developed the first pass of our location-based guide that allows for community engagement and growth.
+Comprising elements of the three concepts, we developed the first pass of our location-based guide that allows for community engagement and real-time transit etiquette information.

 Users can reference contextual guides before and during